 DOMINICAN FOOD QUICK LINKS

-If you’re planning a trip to the Dominican Republic and want to really dive into the cuisine, then you may be interested in taking a cooking class.
+If you’re planning a trip to the Dominican Republic and want to really dive into Dominican cuisine, then you may be interested in taking a cooking class.

-- Cooking Classes: Cooking Classes in the Dominican Republic
+- Dominican Cooking Classes: Cooking Classes in the Dominican Republic

-Save This on Pinterest!No time to read this Dominican food guide now?
+Save This on Pinterest!No time to read this guide on traditional Dominican dishes?
 Click on the save button and pin it for later!

 Photo by lenyvavsha